PM Modi reviews security preparedness amid Ukraine crisis

 On Friday, as many as 600 Indians, who were evacuated from Ukraine's Sumy, were flown out in three special flights from Poland.

-The Indian embassy in Warsaw tweeted, "600 Indians evacuated from Sumy flew out in 3 special flights out of Poland- the last of the Op Ganga flights!
+The Indian Embassy in Warsaw tweeted, "600 Indians evacuated from Sumy flew out in three special flights out of Poland- the last of the Op Ganga flights!
 Some of the students are seen here with Amb Mallick and other members of the Poland evacuation team at Rzeszow airport."

-The Indian embassy in Warsaw tweeted, "600 Indians evacuated from Sumy flew out in 3 special flights out of Poland- the last of the Op Ganga flights!
+The Indian Embassy in Warsaw tweeted, "600 Indians evacuated from Sumy flew out in three special flights out of Poland- the last of the Op Ganga flights!
 Some of the students are seen here with Amb Mallick and other members of the Poland evacuation team at Rzeszow airport."

 India on Friday expressed its gratitude to Ukraine, Russia and the Red Cross for helping it evacuate its citizens from various Ukrainian cities in the midst of the ongoing war.